cs531-f19/cs531-f19.github.io/assignments/assignment-0-0.md

 ## Part 2 - Subscribe to the discussion board repository

-* Subscribe to the [course discussion repository](https://github.com/cs531-f19/discussions) by watching if for all notification
+* Subscribe to the [course discussion repository](https://github.com/cs531-f19/discussions) by watching it for all notification
+* Reply to the [Introduce yourself](https://github.com/cs531-f19/discussions/issues/1) thread
+* This repository is public, so be careful about what you share there

 ## Part 3 - Create your private assignment repository